Obscure Curiosities

 I’m on a never-ending quest for turnkey phrases, those magical combinations of words that drive themselves relentlessly towards unique expressions of ideas and memories.
 Once assembled, they’ll propel themselves forward like an unstoppable freight train, hellbent on smashing writer’s block, becoming my guiding light into the elusive territory of original expression.
 Every time I think…

-• How Important is a Muse to a Writer?
+• Reflections: How Important is a Muse to a Writer?

 October 3, 2025